SiddharthaHaldar/ruok-service-autochecker/docs/scanners.md

 **Pass Criteria**

-No linting rules broken for all Dockerfiles within the repository.
+No linting rules broken for any of the Dockerfiles within the repository.

 ### `Trivy` Repository Vunerability Scanning